MaestriaNet/Extensions/README.md

 ## What is Maestria Extensions?

 Extension function pack to increase productivity and improve source code writing.
+By default, all extension methods are safe.

 ## What is Maestria Project?